jonsimonsen/Casimo/README.md

   python casimo.py > filename.txt <br />
 Make sure that the path you choose for the output does not cause overwriting of important files. <br />
 Sample output can be found in the file output.txt <br />
-Version 0.3 contains code for a dealer, and can be run by typing: <br />
+Version 0.6 contains code for testing a variety of hand types, and can be run by typing: <br />
-  python one_hand.py <br />
+  python test_hand.py <br />

 # Testing
 v0.4: The largest test was run with these parameters: 50k hands/3 different stakes/32 tables per limit/GROWRATE of 1 <br />
 It seems like the tight players are superior (all 5 highrollers and all players at the highest limit were tight). <br />
 The loose players are getting pummeled.
 Only 4 loose players remained at the end. <br />
 It's somewhat surprising that the regular players are not performing better.
 A tweak of the ranges should be considered. <br />

+v0.6: Contains tests to verify that a dealer and a player sorts and reads hands correctly (test_hand.py)

 # History
 v0.1: <br />